V4Fire/Client/src/traits/i-width/README.md

 # traits/i-width

-This module provides a trait for a component that have some "width" behaviour.
+This module provides a trait for a component have some "width" behaviour.